tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 - **Reusability:** Users can solve a reporting requirement or business challenge using a formulaic approach without having to reinvent queries or rebuild datasets.
+- **Management:** Business users are in a position to manage the data on their own after models are built.
+Seldom is a database expert or technical professional needed to handle infrastructure requirements.